clevelandjosh/this_talk/step1_setup/README.md

 2. Verify your Azure credentials and permissions
 3. Ensure all dependencies are properly installed
 4. Review the generated `.env` file for correctness
+5. Check network address space conflicts if using custom addressing

 ## 🤖 GitHub Actions CI/CD